appu-ui/ml-intern-assessment/ml-assignment/evaluation.md

 6.  **Fallback Handling**\
     If a context does not exist, randomly choose another known context.

-### **Why probabilistic sampling?**

--   Produces more natural and varied text.

--   Prevents repetitive or deterministic outputs.

--   Better reflects the statistical patterns learned from training data.

 * * * * *

 **5\.
 Additional Design Choices**